Ukraine's Zelenskyy honours those killed in helicopter crash | Law-Order

 - Ukraine

-Ukrainian President Volodymyr Zelenskyy held an emotional meeting on Saturday morning with the families of those who died in a helicopter crash earlier this week.
+Ukrainian President Volodymyr Zelenskyy held an emotional meeting with the families of those who died in a helicopter crash earlier this week.

+Zelenskyy on Saturday spoke with family members of seven of those killed in Wednesday's crash in the Brovary area of Kyiv, the capital city.
+The helicopter carrying Interior Minister Denys Monastyrskyi and other top officials slammed into a kindergarten building in the residential suburb, killing him and about a dozen other people, including a child on the ground.

 At the sombre service in Kyiv, Zelenskyy and his wife laid flowers on each of the seven coffins draped in the blue and yellow flags of Ukraine.
 Zelenskyy then spoke briefly with the families, as a small orchestra played a mournful adagio.

-The cause of the crash is not known but Zelenskyy said earlier that it happened because the country is at war.
+The cause of the crash isn't known, but Zelenskyy said earlier that it happened because the country is at war.
 That view was repeated by Ruslan Stefanchuk, chairman of Ukraine's parliament, speaking after the service.

-“All this would not have happened if not for this terrible and undeclared war which the Russian Federation is waging against Ukraine,'' Stefanchuk said. ''Therefore, we must remember this and not forget these people.
-Because for Ukraine and Ukrainians, every lost life is a great tragedy.”
-Russia's war in Ukraine, nearing the end of its 11th month, is “in a state of deadlock,” with Ukrainian forces likely achieving small gains in the northeast, near the town of Kreminna, while Russian forces “have likely been reconstituting” in the eastern town of Soledar after taking it earlier in the week, the British defence ministry said on Saturday.
+''All this would not have happened if not for this terrible and undeclared war which the Russian Federation is waging against Ukraine,'' Stefanchuk said. ''Therefore, we must remember this and not forget these people.
+Because for Ukraine and Ukrainians, every lost life is a great tragedy.''
+Russia's war in Ukraine, which started nearly a year ago, is ''in a state of deadlock,'' with Ukrainian forces likely achieving small gains in the northeast, near the town of Kreminna, while Russian forces ''have likely been reconstituting'' in the eastern town of Soledar after taking it earlier in the week, the UK defence ministry said Saturday.

-“There is a realistic possibility of local Russian advances” around Bakhmut, an eastern city whose capture would give the Kremlin a long-awaited victory after months of battlefield setbacks, the British ministry said in its regular Twitter update.
+''There is a realistic possibility of local Russian advances'' around Bakhmut, an eastern city whose capture would give the Kremlin a long-awaited victory after months of battlefield setbacks, the UK ministry said.

 Fierce battles for Bakhmut have been raging and three civilians were killed by Russian shelling in that area of the eastern Donetsk region, the deputy head of Ukraine's presidential office reported on Saturday morning.